Copy+of+Jecorey+1200+Arthur,+aunt+Nicki,+mother,+&+grandmother+(095-15-JARTHU1's+conflicted+copy+2017-03-13).jpg

 Jecorey Arthur is an educator, creator, and agitator from the West End of Louisville, KY.

 A professor at the Historically Black College and University (HBCU) Simmons College of Kentucky, Arthur has dedicated his life to education, serving students of all ages in schools, libraries, parks, community centers, detention centers, prisons, and Boys & Girls Clubs.
 He has also trained other educators, presenting at conferences and colleges across the U.S. and overseas at England’s De Montfort University.
 He holds certifications in Human Subject Research and Quality Matters (QM) Teaching Online, along with a Bachelor's in Music Education and a Master's in Teaching from the University of Louisville.
-At Simmons, he has taught music, sociology, and activism while leading community-based participatory action research on projects such as the Kerner Commission 2.0’s Black Asset Mapping and Universal Basic Neighborhoods.
+Arthur is currently pursuing a Doctorate in Education from Antioch University with specialization in social justice.
+At Simmons College, he has taught music, sociology, and activism while leading community-based participatory action research on projects such as the Kerner Commission 2.0’s Black Asset Mapping and Universal Basic Neighborhoods (UBN).

 Like Ali, Arthur’s personal adversity inspired his political advocacy.
 As an activist, he worked on issue-based campaigns for education access, fair wages, police accountability, and tenant rights.
 In 2019, he became a Black Male Engagement (BMe) Genius Fellow, using his cash award to help open Parkland Plaza—a green space, community venue, and natural playground in his childhood neighborhood.
 His community work led him to run for Louisville Metro Council in 2020, and upon winning, he made history as the city's youngest legislator.
 During his four-year term, he sponsored and passed more than 150 pieces of legislation to fight poverty, discrimination, violence, and homelessness, including the Anti-Displacement Law, which created America's first tool to measure the displacement impact of proposed developments.
 Arthur is a proud union member of the American Federation of Teachers (AFT) KY120 United, the American Federation of Musicians (AFM) Local 11-637, and United Musicians and Allied Workers (UMAW).
 He is also a member of the American Descendants of Slavery (ADOS) Foundation, where he organizes campaigns, writes policy, and trains activists.